 - a health and safety and risk assessment of your property

 - Immediate and Intensive support at the start the tenancy to start any Claims such as UC or HB

 - assistance with developing a plan for MOVE ON including budgeting, volunteering (CRISIS) and gaining employment (BITC) and registering with council and CHAIN

-- Signposting to Estate Agents that provide move on accommodation
+- Signposting and Support with Estate Agents and Council that provide move on accommodation

 - we DO NOT provide MOVE ON ACCOMMODATION

 - help with moving and setting up the tenancy (informing HB and DWP of changes)

 - we will collect and manage your utility payments